nschiett/fishualize/README.md

 ============

 The [**fishualize**](http:://github.com/nschiett/fishualize) package
-provides colour scales created by Nina Schiettekatte, Jordan Casey and Simon Brandl.
+provides colour scales based on the natural colors of fishes.

 The colour scales
 =================